Vote-by-Mail Ballot Information

 Picking Up a Vote-by-Mail Ballot

 A qualified voter may also designate in writing another person to pick up his or her ballot (F.S.
 101.62(b)4).
-Designees may pick up ballots up to five days prior to the day of the election.
+Designees may pick up ballots up to nine days prior to the day of the election.
 Designees may pick up two (2) Vote-by-Mail ballots only per election, other than his or her own, except for ballots picked up for members of his or her immediate family.
 The designee must provide picture identification approved by the Department of State, the written authorization from the voter, and complete an affidavit.

 Voting a Vote-by-Mail Ballot (F.S.
 101.661 & 101.64)